uriyak/ableton/README.md

-I'm sick of not being able to easily tell my friends which plugins I used on my Ableton project.
+I'm sick of not being able to easily tell my friends which plugins I used in my Ableton project.

 Usage: